yairEO/tagify/README.md

 addTags         | Accepts a String (word, single or multiple with a delimiter) or an Array of Objects (see above) removeTag       | Removes a specific tag (argument is the tag DOM element to be removed. see source code.)

 ## Exposed events

 Name            | Info
 --------------- | --------------------------------------------------------------------------
-add             | A tag has been added remove          | A tag has been removed duplicate       | A tag has been added and found to be a duplicate of existing one maxTagsExceed   | Number of tags exceeds the allowed quantity and the exceed tags were denied (removed) blacklisted     | A tag which is in the blacklist has been added and denied (removed) notWhitelisted  | A tag which is not in the whitelist has been added and denied (removed)
+add             | A tag has been added remove          | A tag has been removed invalid         | A tag has been added but did not pass vaildation.
+See [event detail](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events)

 ## Settings